illus0r/ivandianov.com/pages/en/about.md

 ![](/assets/media/photo.jpg){style=width:256px}

 Hi!
-I'm [eye-van dee-ah-nev], teacher of generative art at [HSE University](https://www.hse.ru/en/), founder of the Russian generative art community [genclub.club](https://genclub.club/).
+I'm [eye-van dee-ah-nev], teacher of generative art at [HSE University](https://www.hse.ru/en/), founder of a generative art community [genclub.club](https://genclub.club/).

 I explore complexity by writing code.
 There are processes, such as the climate change or the development of a human body, in which simple interactions of pieces lead to complex and unpredictable behavior of the system as a whole.